 When reviewing the opportunities for integration of different system components, consideration should always be given to the real advantages and benefits that an ISMS brings to the customer in their specific situation in terms of increased security, increased efficiency, and reduced cost.
-If a clear business benefit cannot be identified, then there is no requirement for integration.
+If a clear business benefit cannot be identified then there is no requirement for integration.

 When talking to suppliers you need to be prepared to ask detailed questions about what is and is not possible and to ask for the system to be demonstrated in a configuration that closely matches your needs.
 At first glance many of the systems available appear quite similar and it is only when you look more closely and ask questions that the differences start to appear.
-There is a range of manufacturers of these systems, and many are members of the British Security Industry Association (BSIA).
+There is a range of manufacturers of these systems and many are members of the British Security Industry Association (BSIA).

 The definition and design of any ISMS requires careful consideration.
 Due care and attention should always be given when evaluating operational requirements to ensure that the system integrity is not compromised.
 As a minimum the following should be considered:

-- Required level of integration (i.e. interconnected systems, SMS). - Range of equipment to be integrated (i.e. availability of device drivers). - Scale (number of systems/points, number of workstations, number of maps). - Maps (how many maps, how often do they have to be updated, can they be updated without support from the manufacturer). - Ease of use. - Reports (how many reports are available; can these be customised to meet your individual requirements).
+- Required level of integration (i.e. interconnected systems, SMS, PSIM). - Range of equipment to be integrated (i.e. availability of device drivers). - Scale (number of systems/points, number of workstations, number of maps). - Maps (how many maps, how often do they have to be updated, can they be updated without support from the manufacturer). - Ease of use. - Reports (how many reports are available, can these be customised to meet your individual requirements). - After-sales service & support. - Cost (both up-front and recurring costs). - Cost benefit / return on investment.